Promotion digraphs: Standard tableaux

 \pushQED{ }

 \end{example}

-\begin{definition} We define the \newword{flow path} of $T\in\SYT(\lambda)$ to be the set of boxes of $\lambda$ where the entries of $T$ and $\gromotion(T)$ differ. \end{definition} Note that by definition of gromotion, the flow path of a standard Young tableau is a maximal chain on the poset whose elements are boxes of $\lambda$ and whose unique minimal element is the upper left box.
+\begin{definition} We define the \newword{flow path} of $T\in\SYT(\lambda)$ to be the set of boxes of $\lambda$ where the entries of $T$ and $\gromotion(T)$ differ. \end{definition} The flow path has in the past sometimes been called the \emph{jeu de taquin path}, the \emph{promotion path}, the \emph{sliding subposet}, or the \emph{Sch\"utzenberger path}.
+We prefer the phrase ``flow path'' (introduced in \cite{Pechenik:CSP}) in this context because we will be able to use the same name in the increasing tableaux setting in \Cref{sec:increasing}.
+Note that by definition of gromotion, the flow path of a standard Young tableau is a maximal chain on the poset whose elements are boxes of $\lambda$ and whose unique minimal element is the upper left box; we will use this perspective in Definition~\ref{def:prom_path_inc} when generalizing to increasing tableaux, where this extra complication becomes necessary.

 \begin{example} Below are the flow paths for the tableau $T$ from \Cref{ex:nonrect_prom} and the tableau $U$ from \Cref{ex:rect_prom}.

 \end{example}